GGA Contests

 3-Minute In-Person Flash Talks

 3-min in-person flash talks showcase graduate trainees’ genetics/genomics-related research and are typically presented at the GGA seminar series in August.
 This opportunity enables graduate trainees to hone their presentation skills and publicize their work in the GGA community.
-In 2022, 18 graduate trainees presented at the event, and voting took place at the conclusion of the talks.
-The winners were announced at the GGA Annual Retreat on August 25, 2023.
+The winners are announced at the GGA Annual Retreat.

 Below are the 2023 winners: